 The probability of spills or releases at the facility is minimized by the application of good housekeeping procedures and appropriate operational methods.
+These operational procedures include drum dollies and drum grapplers on the forklifts used for unloading and reloading operations.
 Appropriate response measures for a spill or release of hazardous materials are applied when addressing spills.
 The specific spill response and cleanup procedures will depend on the nature of the spilled material.
 Specific response techniques for spills involving all water priority chemicals will be performed as required by section 8.AA.2.2 of the 2015 MSGP.
-Spill containment and clean-up supplies are maintained within operational areas at the facility.
+Specific spill response and reporting procedures for LANL are listed in Section 3.4 of this SWPPP.